-- (1) When selecting students the Institution reserves the right to give preference to South African citizens and permanent residents. - (2) No international person shall be registered, even provisionally, for any instructional programme, without inter alia: - (a) a valid study visa issued by the Department of Home Affairs; - (b) payment of a prescribed levy;
+- (I) When selecting students the Institution reserves the right to give preference to South African citizens and permanent residents. - (2) No international person shall be registered, even provisionally, for any instructional programme, without inter alia: - (a) a valid study visa issued by the Department of Home Affairs; - (b) payment of a prescribed levy;

 - (c) complying in full with all academic admission requirements; and - (d) proof of medical aid cover to the satisfaction of the Institution.

-(3) When registered, an international student will be required to comply fully with all requirements of the relevant instructional programme including any subject which involves any official South African language.
+(Amended w.e.f.
+2013/01) - (3) When registered, an international student will be required to comply fully with all requirements of the relevant instructional programme including any subject which involves any official South African language.